St. Lawrence University students have the opportunity to spend the semester or academic year at Trent University, in Peterborough, Ontario, Canada.

 - Pre-requisites: 3.0 GPA.
 Applications should refer to the student’s interest, prior coursework, or other work related to the cultures of the host country, and the academic work the student will do there.

 Trent University is a liberal arts and sciences university, located just 90 minutes from Toronto on a 1,450 acre campus.
-Trent is consistently recognized as one of Canada’s top Universities, and for its commitment to Medical and Science research funding.
+Trent is consistently recognized as one of Canada’s top Universities, and for its commitment to funding medical and scientific research.
 Peterborough, with a population of approximately 80,000, has a thriving arts and music scene, and is known for its annual September Downtown Jazz festival, as well as for the multicultural “Bistro” district where students can find Greek, Belgian, Indian, Japanese and Mexican restaurants.

 Students may take any subject offered at Trent University, as long as the student is qualified and the subject receives prior approval by the appropriate SLU department chair and by the appropriate Trent faculty person.